What is GitHub Actions and why is it used?

 How can you pass secrets to GitHub Actions workflows?

 Answer: Secrets can be passed to workflows using GitHub’s secrets management.
-Secrets are stored securely in the repository settings and can be referenced in workflows using the secrets
+Secrets are stored securely in the repository settings and can be referenced in workflows using the secrets context.
+For example:

 env: